Your Ultimate Sardinia Road Trip: 7 Days in Sardinia Itinerary

 Explore the lively capital city of Cagliari.

-Visit the beautiful 13th-century Duomo di Cagliari, pass by the imposing Bastion Saint Remy, and climb to the top of the medieval Torre dell’Elefante for sweeping city views.
+So, what to do with just a few hours in Cagliari?
+Blitz your visit by first visiting the beautiful Duomo di Cagliari, then be sure to pass by the impressive Bastion Saint Remy, and don’t miss the chance to climb to the top of the medieval Torre dell’Elefante for the best city (and sea) views.

-Before leaving, stroll around the lively Piazza Yenne and be sure to have lunch at one of the nearby restaurants.
-The small restaurant S’Istrìa is great for delicious traditional dishes.
+Before leaving Cagliari for the next stop on this road trip, save a bit of time for a stroll around the lively Piazza Yenne.
+Be sure to have lunch at one of the nearby restaurants; the little local restaurant S’Istrìa is great for delicious traditional dishes!

 Make a little detour to Bosa.

-A colorful hilltop town on the Temo River, Bosa is considered one of the most beautiful Sardinian towns.
+Let me quickly convince you why this town is worth the side quest.
+A colorful hilltop town that overlooks the Temo River, Bosa is considered by many — including myself — of the most beautiful Sardinian towns.

-You can visit the castle or spend some time admiring the view from the panoramic terrace.
-For another lovely scenic view of Bosa, drive along the Strada Statale 129 on the opposite riverbank.
+For another lovely scenic view of Bosa, drive along the Strada Statale 129 on the opposite side of the river.

 Make your way to Alghero.